mfenner1/mlwpy_live/README.md

 You should then have the zip
 file downloaded to your computer.
 Unzip it (I recommend doing that on your Desktop for easy access) and you should be good to go!

+All training materials (notebooks and Python code) are copyright, Mark Fenner, 2023, all rights reserved.
+The datasets are offered here as a convenience and are the property of their respective owners.